IoBuilders/term-structure-amm-hook/README.md

 cd cli
 cp .env.sample .env
 # Edit .env to add your Circle API key
-# When using testnet, edit .env to add your Pk and RPC
+# When using testnet, edit .env to add your Pk and RPC url
 bun start
 ```